SPY-Lab/mufasa/README.md

 # μFASA static analyzer
-μFASA is a string static analyzer based on abstract interpretation for inter-procedural version of , a sub-language of JavaScript.
-Its syntax is reported in figure above.
+μFASA (μJS Finite-state Automata String Analyzer) is a string static analyzer based on abstract interpretation for inter-procedural version of μJS, a sub-language of JavaScript.
+The μJS syntax is reported in figure above.

 ![image](misc/syntax.PNG)